- Home

 Experimental Probability

-The probability of an event based on actual experimental data: the number of times the event occurred divided by total trials.
+Experimental probability is the probability of an event estimated from actual experimental data, calculated as the number of times the event occurred divided by the total number of trials.
+It approaches the theoretical probability as more trials are conducted.

 "You flip a coin 100 times and get 53 heads.
 Your experimental probability is $\frac{53}{100} = 0.53$.
 It's based on what DID happen, not what should happen theoretically."